- Start relay

 infisical relay start

 Run the Infisical relay component.
-The relay handles network traffic routing and can operate in different modes.
+The relay handles network traffic routing between Infisical and your gateways.

 Flags